 - Decreased sense of smell and taste.
 The person with dementia may not eat because food may not smell or taste as good as it once did.

-During the middle and late stages of Alzheimer's, distractions, too many choices, and changes in perception, taste and smell can make eating more difficult.
+During the middle stages of Alzheimer's, distractions, too many choices, and changes in perception, taste and smell can make eating more difficult.
 The following tips can help:

 - Limit distractions.
 Serve meals in quiet surroundings, away from the television and other distractions.